 My kids love the show Top Chef Junior, and nearly every weekend they head into the kitchen to create their own masterpieces.
 I let them run with it, until I realized that they were choosing the sweetest possible splurge recipes from my grain-free, real food cookbooks.
 There was not a kale chip in sight, y’all.

-I want them to make amazing memories together while honing their cooking skills, but the same time I wanted to reign in the focus on super sweet recipes.
+I want them to make amazing memories together while honing their cooking skills, but the same time I realized I needed to reign in the focus on super sweet recipes.
 To allow them some freedom while also guiding the process from a distance, I gave them carte blanche approval for just a handful of cookbooks that focus on nutrient-dense recipes – The Nutrient Dense Kitchen and The Healing Kitchen to name a couple.
 I also reminded them of old favorites like these key lime popsicles.

 Oh right, the popsicles.
 Full of nourishing fats, juicy lime and just the right amount of sweetness, these frosty treats are quickly becoming a rediscovered favorite.
 They only take a few minutes of hands-on time to make, and they’re the perfect way to cool down after an afternoon of playing in the sunshine.